Customer Feedback Management: Definition, Importance, Steps

 1. Gather feedback

 The first process executed by customer feedback management systems is to communicate with customers of different cohorts and ask them relevant questions.
-It is a good rule of thumb to not ask open-ended questions as it can lead to vague answers or they will be simply ignored.
+It is a good rule of thumb not to ask open-ended questions, as they can lead to vague answers or may simply be ignored.

 2. Extract actionable insights